peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * If this object contains maps with non-string keys, the keys are converted to JSON strings before writing the map as a JSON string.

+ * If the CBOR object contains CBOR maps, or is a CBOR map itself, the keys to the map are written out to the JSON string in an undefined order.

  * If a number in the form of an arbitrary-precision binary float has a very high binary exponent, it will be converted to a double before being converted to a JSON string.
 (The resulting double could overflow to infinity, in which case the arbitrary-precision binary float is converted to null.)

  * The string will not begin with a byte-order mark (U+FEFF); RFC 7159 (the JSON specification) forbids placing a byte-order mark at the beginning of a JSON string.

- * Byte strings are converted to Base64 URL without whitespace or padding by default.
+ * Byte strings are converted to Base64 URL without whitespace or padding by default (see section 4.1 of RFC 7049).
 (A byte string will instead be converted to traditional base64 without whitespace or padding if it has tag 22, or base16 for tag 23.)

  * Rational numbers will be converted to their exact form, if possible, otherwise to a high-precision approximation.
 (The resulting approximation could overflow to infinity, in which case the rational number is converted to null.)